 The symptoms of bipolar may vary from person to person to some extent.
-These may include psychotic symptoms like delusion or hallucination.
-People who have psychotic symptoms are very often wrongly diagnosed as having schizophrenia.
+These may include symptoms like delusion or hallucination.
+Typical symptoms of bipolar include

 In addition to changes to how they feel inside, people suffering from manic episodes may display extreme behavioural changes including: